geastwood/evtjs/README.md

 npm install evtjs
 ```

-You can also download our release package and reference it to use in browser.
+You can also download our release package and reference it to use the library in browser.

 ## Basic Usage
 ```js